What are Consent Orders?

 - a prenuptial agreement or other type of binding financial agreement;

-- parenting orders, child support or a child support departure order; or
+- parenting orders, child support or a child support departure order;

-- a superannuation transfer or splitting order.
+- a superannuation transfer or splitting order;

+This does not necessarily mean that you cannot apply for Consent Orders.
+If any of the above circumstances apply to your situation, then it's recommended that you seek formal legal advice.
 The Consent Orders Online Application is not a substitute for and should not be used as legal advice.